ParvejAliDev/ParvejAliDev/README.md

 *Software Engineer | Full-Stack Developer | API Specialist*

 ## 🚀 About Me
-I am a Software Engineer with 2.5+ years of experience building scalable web applications.
-Most of my work has been around **Next.js**, **React Native**, **NestJS**, and **PostgreSQL**, where I’ve designed secure systems, real-time features, and API integrations.
-I enjoy solving complex problems and turning ideas into reliable, production-ready software.
+I am a Software Development Engineer with 3+ years of experience crafting robust full-stack applications.
+I specialize in building high-performance web applications using modern technologies like **Next.js**, **TypeScript** and **Node.js**.
+Passionate about clean architecture, developer experience and delivering products that make a real impact.

 ## 🔧 Featured Projects